 Throughout her various management assignments with ASB, Ann also was responsible for developing an enterprise-wide compliance program, leading the retail credit team to best-in-class fulfillment times for consumer loans, and heading strategic initiatives to enhance ASB’s quality of customer service.

-Ann has been named to Pacific Business News’ Women Who Mean Business, Hawaii Business Magazine’s 20 for the Next 20 and the Girl Scouts Women of Distinction.
-She is currently a member of Omidyar Fellows Cohort VII.
-Her commitment to making a positive impact extends into the community, as evidenced by her involvement with the boards of Chamber of Commerce of Hawaii, Hawaii Literacy and the Hawaii Cellular Therapy and Transplant Center.
-She has previously served as Hawaii Regional Chair of the U.S.-Japan Council and on the Catholic Charities Hawaii Board of Directors.
+Ann has received numerous recognitions for her business, leadership and community contributions, including Pacific Business News’ Women Who Mean Business, Hawaii Business Magazine’s 20 for the Next 20, and Girl Scouts Women of Distinction.
+Ann is an Omidyar Fellow and serves on the boards of the Chamber of Commerce of Hawaii, Island Insurance Company, the Hawaii Cellular Therapy and Transplant Center, and the U.S.-Japan Council.

 Ann holds a Bachelor of Arts in International Relations and Economics from Claremont McKenna College and her Juris Doctorate from the University of California, Hastings College of the Law.
 She is a graduate of the Pacific Coast Banking School at the University of Washington’s Graduate School of Business and the Stanford Graduate School of Business Emerging COO program.